GlebBatykov/minerva/README.md

 - `debug` - for debugging and project development;
 - `release` - for final deployment.

-When creating a project, an `app setting.json` file is created in its root.
+When creating a project, an `appsetting.json` file is created in its root.
 This is the main configuration file of the project.

 ## Run project